aws-kr-tnc/moving-to-serverless-renew/lab-guide/LAB03.md

 ```

 * SQLAlchemy is a very popular Data Mapper in the Python world.
+It is simplifying database workflows, providing an ORM, and integrating into other major Python libraries.

 2. Open the **models_ddb.py** which located in  **LAB03/01-DDB/backend/cloudalbum/database/models_ddb.py**.
 <img src=./images/lab03-task1-models_ddb-2.png width=300>

-5. Review the data model definition via **PynamoDB**.
+3. Review the data model definition via **PynamoDB**.
 This will show how DynamoDB tables and GSI are defined in PynamoDB.
 They are all expressed in **Python Class.**

 ```python
 from datetime import datetime